rippleFCL/bws-cache/README.md

 # Usage

 When a secret is queried, not only is the secret cached in memory, but a mapping between ID and key is also cached.
 This allows lookup by either ID or key, as shown below.

+There is also an Ansible lookup plugin.
+See [ansible_collection/README.md](ansible_collection/README.md) for more information.

 ## Endpoints